 Lots of amazing prospecting technology is available to you.
 So make the most of it.
 Start by working alongside your marketing colleagues and developing interesting email campaigns and activity-tracking infrastructures.

-You should make the most of email tracking.
+You should make the most of email tracking using tools such as MySignature.
 Before your call, you could send a cold email in advance and find out whether the prospect opened and engaged with it.
 This tactic is a great way to understand your prospects and their motivations.

 7. Leverage automated prospecting platforms.